marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 hidden: false

 ---
 Curious about our company culture, values and vibes?
 Take a look at the photos that defined our 2019.
-One thing's for sure: Wunderers _really_ know how to party! #BecauseWeShare
+One thing's for sure: Wunderers know how to party!

 ![](/uploads/2019/12/20/Recap 2019 2x.jpg)